-- for newly appointed staff who are engaging in regulated activity, pending the receipt of an Enhanced Certificate with Barred List information from the Disclosure and Barring Service (DBS) (and where all other relevant checks as per paragraph 213 have been carried out); or, - where an individual has worked in a post in a school or college that brought them into regular contact with children or young persons which ended not more than three months prior to that person's appointment to the organisation (and where all other relevant checks as above have been carried out).
+• for newly appointed staff who are engaging in regulated activity, pending the receipt of an Enhanced Certificate with Barred List

+- information from the Disclosure and Barring Service (DBS) (and where all other relevant checks as per paragraph 213 have been carried out); or, - where an individual has worked in a post in a school or college that brought them into regular contact with children or young persons which ended not more than three months prior to that person's appointment to the organisation (and where all other relevant checks as above have been carried out).

 All recruitment materials will include reference to the school's commitment to safeguarding and promoting the wellbeing of pupils.
-John Hayes, Stephen Swatton have undertaken appropriate training in Safer Recruitment.
+Relevant staff have undertaken appropriate training in Safer Recruitment.
+(See training schedule at the front of this document)

 One of the trained safer recruitment staff will be involved in all staff and volunteer recruitment processes and sit on the recruitment panel.
-A member(s) of the Governing Body Gee Berstein and Theresa Miller have received Safer Recruitment training.
+A member(s) of the Governing Body has received Safer Recruitment training.